| |

 science, and various foreign languages.

-tests to take.
-These tests give you and
+to choose which tests to take.
+These tests give

 in particular subjects.
 Used in combination